 In addition to her career as a performer, Lala is also a sought after Choreographer, Musical Director and Vocal Coach, teaching at Arts Educational Schools, The Urdang Academy and READ College in London.
 Lala was twice nominated for an Australian Lyrebird Award for her Musical Direction of Altar Boys (Fab Factory) and Aida (Karralyka).
 She also Musically Directed the 2016 Green Room Award Nominated Tick Tick Boom! which premiered at The Loft at Chapel off Chapel; produced by Pursued by Bear and directed by Paul Watson.
 In 2019, , Lala partnered up with the Victorian Responsible Gambling Foundation to choreograph their touring production for the 3 Sides of the Coin Project.

-As a choreographer, Lala is currently working on Matilda with St Michaels Grammar School in St Kilda, with performances at the National Theatre in May.
-She has choreographed their productions of Joseph and the Amazing Technicolour Dreamcoat, The Addams Family, Mulan Jr, The Little Mermaid Jr, Bye Bye Birdie and The Wedding Singer.
+Lala spent seven years as the choreographer at St Michaels Grammar School in St Kilda, with performances at the National Theatre.
+She choreographed their productions of Joseph and the Amazing Technicolour Dreamcoat, Anything Goes, The Addams Family, Mulan Jr, The Little Mermaid Jr, Bye Bye Birdie and The Wedding Singer.
 She received Music Theatre Guild Nominations for her choreographic work on their production of Anything Goes, Bye Bye Birdie and The Addams Family and for her creative flair on the highly acclaimed production of The Boy From Oz with St Bernards College in Melbourne.
 Lala also choreographed the highly successful season of You’re a Good Man, Charlie Brown for Melbourne Musicals, directed by Bryce Ives and performed at the Cromwell Road Theatre.

 She continues to be a highly in demand specialist in all performing facets of Musical Theatre and live entertainment, as both a performer, mentor, teacher and adjudicator.